juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ![a chatbot recommends a car based on a car buyer's preferences and personality](/assets/uploads/screen-shot-2020-10-24-at-9.36.58-pm.png)

-## Personalized Nudging for Healthcare
+## Personalizing Wellness/Healthcare Nudging

 Emma uses a wellness mobile app for anger management.
 Emma is supposed to interact with the app, document her emotional states, and practice anger management on a daily basis.
-How should the app's chatbot encourage Emma to stay on course when Emma wants to quit?
+How should the app's chatbot encourage Emma to stay on course when Emma does not do what she is supposed to do?
 If the chatbot knows that Emma is ambitious and values self-empowerment, it can encourage Emma to stick to the program for the benefits that she cares about.

 ![A personal wellness chatbot encourages a user to continue wellness exercise](/assets/uploads/screen-shot-2020-10-24-at-9.02.28-pm.png)